 - If all the above fails, I will have the patient wear an immobilizing boot 24 hours a day for a few weeks.
 To further increase effectiveness, the insole is inserted in the boot.
 From my findings, simple night splints are not very beneficial, but the walking boot worn also at night does have a powerful impact.

-Finally, plantar fasciitis is very common.
+In summary, plantar fasciitis is very common.
 If you develop pain on the bottom of the foot, the sooner you seek out medical help, such as a podiatrist, the sooner you will improve.
-Waiting longer just causes more pain and is more complicated to treat as well as slower.
+Waiting longer just causes more pain and is more complicated to treat, as well as slower.